 Following my positive experience in Uganda, I used Airalo in Rwanda which was just as straightforward.
 Here I used a bit more data as I was using my device for tethering as well, so I ended up using the easy top-up process as well to purchase a bit more data during our trip.

-We’ve also use Airalo for travels in the USA and across Europe with no problems.
+We’ve also use Airalo for travels in the USA and across Europe with no problems, getting fast 5G speeds in areas where that is available, and 4G elsewhere.

 The main disadvantage compared to a normal local SIM other than cost for us was that the Airalo eSIM did not allow for phone calls or texts.
 This made it more difficult to make a few needed local calls but we were able to do so using Skype over 4G without problem.